 Everything We Know About 'Stranger Things' Season 4

-Stranger Things 3 hit Netflix in July 2019, bringing the same '80s immersion and heart as previous seasons.
-Gorier and gooier than ever, the season also features plenty of good goofs while introducing new, great characters like Robin (Maya Hawke) and Alexei (Alec Utgoff).
+Stranger Things 3 hit Netflix in July 2019, bringing the same '80s immersion and openheartedness that made previous seasons such a sensation.
+Gorier and gooier than ever, the season also featured plenty of good goofs while introducing great characters like Robin (Maya Hawke) and Alexei (Alec Utgoff).
 While Season 3 had a pretty definitive conclusion, the series' infinitely bingeable quality left us wanting more.

 Luckily, this isn't the end of Stranger Things.
-The season's post-credits scene raised more questions than it answered while also expanding the scope of the series outside the isolated boundaries of Hawkins, Indiana.
-It's hard to believe that Eleven, Mike, Dustin, Will, Lucas, Steve, and the rest of the crew are free from their supernatural escapes, so here’s everything we know about Stranger Things 4 so far.
+Season 3's post-credits scene raised more questions than it answered, while also expanding the scope of the series outside the isolated boundaries of Hawkins, Indiana.
+It's hard to believe that Eleven, Mike, Dustin, Will, Lucas, Steve, and the rest of the crew are free from their supernatural escapades, so here’s everything we know about Stranger Things 4 so far.

 When will Stranger Things 4 premiere?